SkygearIO/skygear-doc/content/js/query.md

 ### Pagination of records

-We can limit the number of records returned, skip certain number of records, and access certain part of records via pagination.
+You can limit the number of records returned, skip certain number of records, and access certain part of records via pagination.
 Note that the default limit for each query is 50.